Lisp (programming language): Atoms

-The essential difference between atoms and lists was that atoms were immutable and unique.
-Two atoms that appeared in different places in source code but were written in exactly the same way represented the same object, whereas each list was a separate object that could be altered independently of other lists and could be distinguished from other lists by comparison operators.

-As more data types were introduced in later Lisp dialects, and programming styles evolved, the concept of an atom lost importance.
-Many dialects still retained the predicate atom for legacy compatibility, defining it true for any object which is not a cons.

 Conses and lists

 Cons-cell as an omnipresent iconographic depiction in LISP literature.

 A Lisp list is implemented as a singly linked list.
 Each cell of this list is called a cons (in Scheme, a pair) and is composed of two pointers, called the car and cdr.
 These are respectively equivalent to the and fields discussed in the article linked list.

 Of the many data structures that can be built out of cons cells, one of the most basic is called a proper list.
 A proper list is either the special (empty list) symbol, or a cons in which the points to a datum (which may be another cons structure, such as a list), and the points to another proper list.

 If a given cons is taken to be the head of a linked list, then its car points to the first element of the list, and its cdr points to the rest of the list.
 For this reason, the and functions are also called and when referring to conses which are part of a linked list (rather than, say, a tree).

 Thus, a Lisp list is not an atomic object, as an instance of a container class in C++ or Java would be.
 A list is nothing more than an aggregate of linked conses.
 A variable that refers to a given list is simply a pointer to the first cons in the list.
 Traversal of a list can be done by cdring down the list; that is, taking successive cdrs to visit each cons of the list; or by using any of several higher-order functions to map a function over a list.

 Because conses and lists are so universal in Lisp systems, it is a common misconception that they are Lisp's only data structures.
 In fact, all but the most simplistic Lisps have other data structures, such as vectors (arrays), hash tables, structures, and so forth.